FraunhoferIOSB/camera_aravis2/README.md

     - `AcquisitionFrameRate` (Double): Controls the acquisition rate (in Hertz) at which the frames are captured.
     - `END`: List of additional GenICam parameters that are not be set at the end of the 'AcquisitionControl' section.
 Nested parameter list is evaluated in alphabetical order.

-At the beginning and the end of each section, the user can specify a list of additional GenICam parameters nested underneath the parameter `BEGIN` and `END`, respectively, which are not explicitly evaluated as part of the list above.
+In the sections where a certain order of predefined parameters is considered and implemented, the user can specify a list of additional GenICam parameters nested underneath the parameter `BEGIN` and `END`, respectively, which are not explicitly evaluated as part of the list above.
 This allows for the user to specify parameters which are not known to camera_aravis2.
+Similar holds for the parameters within the 'DeviceControl' category.
 It is to be noted, however, that the nested parameters are evaluated in alphabetical order, which might lead to unintended behavior, depending on the camera device.

 The example values that are given in case of string parameters are given in accordance with the GenICam SNFC.